Best time to visit Bali

 • Hawksbill turtle: April to September

 Sea creatures aside, there are more than 400 species of coral and a host of shipwrecks to explore in Bali – so check out Bali’s famous diving spots around Nusa Penida, Nusa Lembongan, and Padangbai.
-Just keep in mind, these areas get quite busy during Bali’s peak holiday period of July and August, so you may want to consider some of the lesser-known (but equally beautiful) diving areas in Bali.
+Just keep in mind, these areas get quite busy during Bali’s peak holiday period of July and August, so some of the lesser-known Bali diving spots are your best bet if you want to avoid crowds.

 Surfing down the barrel of a wave in Bali by Jeremy Bishop

-Here are the ideal times to visit Bali for certain types of fishing:
+Here are the ideal times to fish in Bali according to different species:

 • Mahi-Mahi: June to October